CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab3.md

 ## Overview

-In this hands-on-lab, you will set up the Azure OpenAI resource and install the application locally.
-Over the past few years, language models like GPT-3 and GPT-4 have proven their versatility across various applications.
-The latest Azure OpenAI Service now includes a feature called function calling, which allows GPT-3 and GPT-4 to generate structured JSON outputs based on predefined functions.
-This integration capability enables developers to connect these models with other systems and tools, enhancing their functionality.
-In this overview, we will explore how function calling operates, examine its use cases, and guide you through leveraging this feature within the Azure OpenAI Service.
-Additionally, we'll introduce the Python object, detailing its components like goals/tasks, NLP interaction and tool execution, memory management, and its integration with a multi-agent copilot model.
-This model utilizes specialist agents managed by an agent runner, ensuring efficient task handling and continuity across different domains.
+In this hands-on lab, you will provision an Azure OpenAI resource in Azure AI Foundry and install the HR/Payroll Copilot application locally.
+Modern Azure OpenAI deployments focus on lifecycle-supported models such as GPT-4.1, GPT-4.1-mini, and the GPT-5 family, replacing legacy GPT-3 and earlier GPT-4 variants.
+This ensures your implementation aligns with Microsoft’s current model roadmap and long-term upgrade strategy.

+A key capability explored in this lab is **Function Calling**, which enables GPT-4.1 and GPT-5 class models to generate structured JSON outputs mapped to predefined functions.
+Instead of returning only conversational text, the model can intelligently determine when to invoke backend functions and provide validated arguments for execution.
+This structured integration enables seamless connectivity between the copilot application and HR/Payroll systems, APIs, and enterprise tools.

+You will also work with a Python-based Smart_Agent object that manages goals and task execution, handles natural language interactions, executes tools, and maintains conversational memory.
+The solution is built using a multi-agent copilot architecture, where specialist agents are coordinated by an agent runner to efficiently manage HR and payroll-related workflows while maintaining context across interactions.

 ## Objective

-Understand how to deploy OpenAI models in Azure, configure them, and secure with API keys.
-Gain skills in programming functions and deploying multi-agent Copilot applications to Azure.
+Understand how to deploy lifecycle-supported Azure OpenAI models, configure secure access, and implement a multi-agent HR/Payroll Copilot application using function calling.

 By the end of this lab, you will be able to:

-- **Deploy and Run the HR/Payroll Copilot Application:** Gain practical skills in creating AI-driven applications, enhancing search capabilities, and managing cloud deployments, resulting in a scalable and efficient solution.
+- **Deploy and Run the HR/Payroll Copilot Application:** Gain practical skills in building AI-driven enterprise applications, integrating structured function calling for HR/Payroll workflows, enhancing search and automation capabilities, and deploying a scalable, production-ready solution in Azure.

 ## Pre-requisites

 Participants should have:

-- **Familiarity with GPT Models:** Familiarity with GPT-3 and GPT-4, including their capabilities and use cases.
+- **Familiarity with Modern GPT Models:** Understanding of GPT-4 class or GPT-5 class models and their enterprise capabilities within Azure OpenAI.

-- **Experience with REST APIs:** Familiarity with REST APIs, as function calling involves interacting with APIs.
+- **Experience with REST APIs:** Familiarity with REST APIs, as function calling involves interacting with backend services.

-- **Basic Programming Skills:** Proficiency in Python programming to follow along with the Smart_Agent Python object setup and multi-agent copilot model implementation.
+- **Basic Programming Skills:** Proficiency in Python programming to follow along with the Smart_Agent object setup and multi-agent copilot model implementation.

+- **Basic Azure Knowledge:** Familiarity with Azure Portal and resource deployment concepts.

 ## Architecture

 In this hands-on lab, the architecture flow includes several essential components.
-You’ll begin by setting up the Azure OpenAI resource and installing the required application locally.
-At the heart of the architecture is the Azure OpenAI Service, utilizing GPT-3 and GPT-4’s function calling features to generate structured JSON outputs from predefined functions.
-These outputs enable smooth integration with various systems and tools.
-The Smart_Agent Python object plays a crucial role, handling tasks such as goal setting, NLP interactions, and tool execution, while maintaining conversation memory and connecting to a GPT-4 model.
-Additionally, the system uses a multi-agent copilot model, where a specialized agent runner manages and coordinates tasks among different specialist agents, ensuring efficient task management and continuity across diverse domains.
+You’ll begin by provisioning the Azure OpenAI resource in Azure AI Foundry and deploying a lifecycle-supported model such as GPT-4.1 or a GPT-5 family model.
+At the core of the architecture is the Azure OpenAI Service utilizing function calling capabilities to generate structured JSON outputs from predefined HR/Payroll functions.
+These structured outputs enable secure and reliable integration with enterprise systems and services.

+The Smart_Agent Python object plays a crucial role, handling tasks such as goal definition, natural language processing (NLP) interactions, tool execution, and conversation memory management, while securely connecting to the deployed Azure OpenAI model.
+Additionally, the system uses a multi-agent copilot architecture, where a specialized agent runner coordinates multiple domain-specific agents (such as HR and Payroll agents), ensuring efficient workflow orchestration and contextual continuity across diverse operational scenarios.

 ## Architecture Diagram